 - Take the seasoned butter and stuff it in the two breasts in the pocket you made in between the skin and the meat.

 - Season the outside of the breasts with the same rub.
 Plan 2 tablespoons of dry rub for each grilled turkey breast.

-- If doing this the day before, loosely cover the breasts and store in the refrigerator.
+- If doing this the day before, loosely cover the breasts with foil and store in the refrigerator.

 How to Grill Turkey Breast

 - Prepare your grill for two zone cooking (or direct/indirect) and targeting 350 degrees Fahrenheit over direct heat.
 We are using the Flamezone feature of our MAK Two-Star General for the pellet grill equivalent.

 - Place the turkey breast skin side down on the grill grate over direct heat for about 6 – 8 minutes, or long enough to get some browning color from the heat.